 Asynchronous eCourse beginning February 2, 2015 and continuing for 6 weeks

-An ALA Editions eCourse facilitated by Amanda Goodman and Michael Schofield
+An ALA Publishing eLearning Solutions eCourse facilitated by Amanda Goodman and Michael Schofield

 Please note: Your purchase at the ALA Store is only Step 1 of a 2-Step Registration process!